-The Visitor Guide is available!
+The Visitor Guide

 Introduce yourself to Filoli, where you can explore 16 acres of formal gardens, step back in time in the historic house museum, and hike through the lush and varied natural communities of the estate.
 Use this guide to enhance your experience at Filoli and as a souvenir to take home.

 The Visitor Guide does not ship to you or include admission.
 When you arrive, our staff will have your copy available to pick up at check-in.

 Located 30 miles south of San Francisco, Filoli is nestled on a slope of the Santa Cruz Mountains and surrounded by more than 23,000 acres of the protected Peninsula watershed.
 To the two families who lived here, Filoli represented a desire to create a magnificent and enduring country estate.
 Today, Filoli’s mission is to connect our rich history with a vibrant future through beauty, nature, and shared stories.